Mount Calvary Cemetery (Columbus, Ohio)

-Mount Calvary Cemetery, looking east to I-70 and the downtown Columbus skyline.

-Postcard depicting the "Priest's Circle," c.
-1907.
-The altar-shaped monument at the base of the large crucifix is the grave of Bishop John Ambrose Watterson.

-Some of the many grave statues in the cemetery.
-The lights of Cooper Stadium (now demolished) rise above the trees in the background.

 Mount Calvary Cemetery is a Roman Catholic cemetery in Columbus, Ohio, located west of downtown next to Green Lawn Cemetery and by the now-abandoned Cooper Stadium.
 It is the oldest active Catholic cemetery in Franklin County.
 It is maintained by the Roman Catholic Diocese of Columbus, and has approximately 40,000 interments over 40 acre.

 Mount Calvary is divided into two sections that were historically paid for and separately maintained by two parishes of different ethnic backgrounds.
 The north section, "Holy Cross," was for the German parish, and the "Cathedral" section was for the Irish parish.
 Separating those two sections is the "Priests' Circle," reserved for clergy.

 History

 The cemetery was established in part to replace the old St. Patrick's Cemetery, which was located in downtown Columbus and had become encircled by the city's growth.
 A plot of just over 25 acre of land, outside the city's original limits, was purchased in 1865 by John F. Zimmer in trust for the Diocese of Columbus, and burials on the site also began that year.
-Zimmer purchased an adjoining 2 acre plot in 1866, and sold the two plots to the Diocese in 1868.
+Zimmer purchased an adjoining 2 acre plot in 1866 and sold the two plots to the Diocese in 1868.
 The land was further expanded in 1871 by three plots purchased by Father John Ambrose Watterson, later Bishop of Columbus.

 The cemetery was consecrated in 1874 by Bishop Sylvester Rosecrans.
 Bishop Rosecrans further directed that no more burials were to be made in the old St. Patrick's Cemetery.
 The Diocese finally requested in 1887 that burials be moved from there to Mount Calvary, but met resistance from family of the deceased.
 The controversy was ultimately decided by the Supreme Court of Ohio, which ruled in the Diocese's favor that the old cemetery was no longer practical to maintain.
 Burials from St. Jacob Cemetery (also known as Frey Cemetery or German Catholic Cemetery) were also moved to Mount Calvary between 1906 and 1908.

 On March 25, 1913, a catastrophic flood devastated the nearby neighborhood of Franklinton and covered the western portion of the cemetery, destroying some property and records.